Help us create a better website experience with your feedback.

-Teaching full time at CLC since: 1997; also taught at various colleges and universities in Canada, including St. Thomas University, University of Fredericton, University of New Brunswick, Sir Wilfred Grenfell College and Saint Francis Xavier University.
+Teaching full time at CLC since: 1997.
+Has also taught at colleges and universities in Canada, including St. Thomas University in New Brunswick, Sir Wilfred Grenfell College in Newfoundland, and Saint Francis Xavier University in Nova Scotia.

-Subjects taught at CLC: Introductory psychology and lifespan development.
+Subjects taught at CLC: Introductory Psychology, Lifespan Development and Psychology of Gender.

 Education: B.A., York University-Toronto, Ontario; M.Sc., University of Calgary.